nicolas-froehlich/nicolas-froehlich/README.md

 - 👋 Hi, I’m @nicolas-froehlich
 - 👀 I’m interested in politics, geography and hiking
-- 🌱 ... currently learning R, with a focus on spatial data
+- 🌱 ... currently learning Python and improving my R skills, with a focus on spatial data
 - 💞️ ... looking to collaborate on creating a map of all castle ruins in Europe!
 - 📫 How to reach me: nicolas-froehlich on LinkedIn